LycaniteGroup/pld-gen-tool/README.md

 #### version.json

-This file is used to update the revision number of the PDF, dont forget to bump the version before building the PLD
+This file is used to update the revision number of the PDF, dont forget to increment the version before building the PLD

 ```json
 {